 This card also has some non-hotel bonus categories, which you won’t find on the basic Marriott Bonvoy card.
 That gives you more point-earning opportunities, with a cash back equivalent of 2.4–6% on those purchases.
 Depending on the value you’ll get per point, you may want to choose a different reward credit card for those purchases to get a better return on your spending.

-The Hilton Honors Ascend Card costs $95 per year, and has no foreign transaction fees.
+The Hilton Honors Surpass Card costs $95 per year, and has no foreign transaction fees.
 It’s similar to the Marriott Bonvoy card, but the annual fee isn’t waived the first year.

 Which card is right for you?
 The answer depends on whether you’ll be spending more time and money in Marriott Bonvoy hotels or Hilton hotels.
 If you spend a lot with both brands you may consider applying for both cards, or you might prefer our next alternative, a general travel rewards card that can be used anywhere.

-Read more in our Review of the Hilton Honors Ascend Credit Card
+Read more in our Review of the Hilton Honors Surpass Credit Card

 |Introductory Bonus Offer|